Sparse Training of Neural Networks based on Multilevel Mirror Descent: Numerical Experiments

 Further CIFAR-10 experiments are reported in Appendix~\ref{backgroundonexperiments}, including an ablation study investigating the effect of the duration of the coarse period and the regularization strength.

 \paragraph{TinyImageNet training} We further evaluate our approach on the TinyImageNet dataset, containing 100,000 64-by-64 color images in 200 different classes, using two different architectures.
 As in the CIFAR-10 experiments, we train models with the regularizer $\reg=\lambda\|\cdot\|_1$ for different values of $\lambda$ across multiple random seeds.
-The results are summarized in Figure~\ref{figuretinyimagenet}, where we present the mean values of the achieved test accuracies located at the sparsity of the models.
+The results are summarized in Figure~\ref{figuretinyimagenet}, where we present the mean values and standard deviations of the achieved test accuracies located at the sparsity of the models.
 For comparison, we also include a dense baseline trained with standard SGD.
-We additionally provide the results that can be achieved by pruning and fine-tuning the dense SGD models to different levels of sparsity.
+We additionally provide the results that can be achieved by pruning and fine-tuning the dense SGD models to different levels of sparsity and by training with RigL and LinBreg.
 Our findings show that the proposed multilevel method consistently outperforms the standard LinBreg algorithm by producing models that are sparser while maintaining, or even improving, test accuracy.
 Compared to the pruning approach, we achieve comparable or better test accuracy across all sparsity levels.